6. Academic Office

 The Academic Office also creates a stewardship review document requesting changes to University resources.

 Visiting faculty positions must be approved by the academic vice president, and full-time faculty positions must be authorized by both the President's Council and the Board of Trustees.
 The University encourages a broad and open search process.
-To achieve this, approved visiting and full-time positions are posted for one to three months.
+To achieve this, approved CFS and visiting positions are posted for one to three months.

 The Academic Office compiles applications and provides them to the appropriate department chairs and college deans for evaluation.
 Once prioritized lists of candidates have been returned by the department chairs and college deans, the Academic Office reviews the applicants' credentials and obtains ecclesiastical clearances.
 Background summaries on candidates are submitted to the Commissioner of Church Education for clearance to interview.

 The Academic Office constructs an interview schedule for each candidate.
-For visiting positions, interviews are scheduled with a General Authority, the associate academic vice president for instruction, the college dean, and the department chair.
-For full-time positions, interviews are scheduled with a General Authority, the University president, the academic vice president, the associate academic vice president for instruction, the college dean, the department chair, and a representative from Human Resources (for additional important information on the department portion of the hiring process, see 4.4.7 Hiring Full-time and Visiting Faculty Members).
+For CFS positions, interviews are scheduled with a General Authority, the University president, the academic vice president, the associate academic vice president for instruction, the college dean, the department chair, and a representative from Human Resources.
+For visiting positions, interviews are scheduled with a General Authority, the associate academic vice president for instruction, the college dean, and the department chair (for additional important information on the department portion of the hiring process, see 4.4.7 Hiring CFS and Visiting Faculty Members).

 When a decision is reached, the names of a candidate and an alternate are sent to the Board of Trustees and the Executive Committee for approval, a process which can take up to 6 weeks depending on the time of submission.